Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Conclusion

-Moreover, with long-term private key pairs used by doctors for deploying smart contracts, one can see how many prescriptions a doctor has issued in our current implementation.
-This shortcoming could be addressed through the usage of \ac{ZKP} in future work: Like in cryptocurrencies such as Z-Cash or anonymity pools such as Tornado Cash on Ethereum, introducing a single pool for creating and spending \ac{e-prescription} tokens and replacing the currently used anonymized valid and redeemed \ac{e-prescription} tokens by cryptographic commitments and nullifiers can prevent the tracking of doctors' activities.
-Furthermore, we have also not tested our prototype in practice so far.
-As the system's potential users are highly heterogeneous, a field test and subsequent evaluation in practice is still a significant limitation and will be one of the next steps in our research.
-However, when we presented our prototype to students and practitioners with expertise on blockchain and \ac{SSI}, their reactions were very positive and gave us confidence that the proposed architecture can experience acceptance by different stakeholders.
+Fourth, we have not yet tested our prototype in practice.
+As the system's potential users and legacy systems are highly heterogeneous, a field test and subsequent evaluation with end users remains a significant limitation and will be one of the next steps in our research.
+As such, also the costs for implementing our system as proposed cannot be quantified at this stage of our research and remains a promising avenue for further research.
+However, when we presented our prototype to practitioners with expertise on blockchain and \ac{SSI}, their feedback gave us confidence that the proposed architecture can experience acceptance by different stakeholders.
+Yet, an extensive application in practice potentially offers more insights on integration with common legacy systems and other aspects, which can hardly be simulated in research settings.